 Offering certification for training services that include a restrictive intervention

 Bild Association of

-BILD Association of Certified Training is a new charity, set up to certify training services that include a restrictive intervention.
-We are licenced by the Restraint Reduction Network to certify services as complying with the Restraint Reduction Network Training Standards 2019.
+BILD Association of Certified Training has been set up to certify training services that include a restrictive intervention.
+We are licenced by the Restraint Reduction Network to certify services as complying with the Restraint Reduction Network Training Standards.

 What do you need to know about certification?